jhonrocha/jhonrocha.github.io/resume/resume.md

 ---
-title:
+title: 'Jhonantans Rocha'
-- Jhonantans Rocha
-subtitle:
+subtitle: 'Software Engineer'
-- Software Engineer
 geometry:
 - margin=2cm
+colorlinks: true
 header-includes:
-#- \input{header-include.tex}
 - \let\OldRule\rule
 - \renewcommand{\rule}[2]{\OldRule{\linewidth}{#2}}
 - \usepackage{titling}
- \setlength{\droptitle}{-6em}
+- \setlength{\droptitle}{-6em}
 include-before:
 - \vspace*{-6em}
 ---

 # About

-I am a Software Engineer, Automation and Control Engineer (Mechatronics) and a linux and computer science enthusiast.
+I am a Software Engineer and a Automation and Control(Mechatronics) Engineer. cesides that I am a big entusiast of Open-Source and Linux systems.

-During my graduation, I worked on researching projects with Rockwell PLCs, designing and implementing control algorithms in Structured Text, Ladder, and Function Blocks.
+During my graduation, I worked on researching projects with Rockwell PLCs, designing and implementing automation and control algorithms in Structured Text, Ladder, and Function Blocks.

 In 2011 I started working with low level languages, notably C/C ++ and Assembly.
-Since then, I have dedicated myself to improving my knowledge of languages ​and paradigms, incorporating new concepts such as OOP and Real Time Programming, always aiming for code quality and commitment to best-practices.
+Since then, I have dedicated myself to improving my knowledge of languages and paradigms, incorporating new concepts such as OOP and Real Time Programming, always aiming for code quality and commitment to best-practices.

 In 2014, I joined the football team of humanoid robots UnBeatables, representing my university in the robotics competition, Robocup.

-From 2016 to 2017 I am a developer on the team of Moringa Digital, one of the largest online advertising companies and web systems in Brasilia.
-ThereI have focused on mobile development using the latest hybrid tools such as Ionic 2, Cordova and IntelXDK.

-As a fullstack developer, my responsibilities range from database planning to user interface implementation, server programming, API development and mobile application delivery.
+From 2016 to 2018 I was part am a developer on the team of Moringa Digital, one of the largest online advertising companies and web systems in Brasilia.
+There I was fullstack developer, my responsibilities ranging from database planning to user interface implementation, server programming, API development and mobile application delivery.

+During 2018 I worked on Metrópoles, a major online news platform in Brasil.
+The critical point of the role was maintenance and high availability of a php(wordpress) structure and its APIs.

+Since ending 2018 I have been part of BairesDev teams, focusing on Node APIs and its AWS structure.

 ## Contact